devopsdays/devopsdays-web/content/page/organizing.md

 We want to ensure that anyone who's interested in attending a devopsdays is able to, and that price is not a barrier.
 So, you'll want to keep your prices relatively low compared to many industry conferences.

+Remember that the goal is building and maintaining a community, so as long as there are talks that people value and you aren’t breaking your budget holding it (NO PERSONAL MONEY.
+I’m serious.), make it easy for people to be there and let the rest fall where it falls.

 ### Free registration

+There are some tradeoffs for free tickets.
+If you offer a lot of them or offer at random, understand that your actual attendance rate (i.e., checked-in people vs tickets sold) will be lower than if people pay for them.

 We do not recommend making your event free.
 Experience has taught us that 'free' events come with a cost: